Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Which fund would you rather own?

-Rolling return data is not as readily visible as CAGR on most fund platforms, but it is increasingly available for investors willing to look for it.
+Rolling return data is not as readily visible as CAGR on most fund platforms, but it is available.
+Platforms like Value Research Online, Morningstar India, and Advisorkhoj provide rolling return charts for most funds.

 The answer is not that one replaces the other.
-Both have their place and the most informed investors use both, for different purposes.
+Both have their place and the most effective investors use them in combination.

 Situation